OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 }
 ```

-## When to use `throw` the script
+## When to use a `throw` statement

-A [`throw` statement](https://developer.mozilla.org/docs/web/javascript/reference/statements/throw) indicates an unexpected error has occurred.
+A [`throw`](https://developer.mozilla.org/docs/web/javascript/reference/statements/throw) statement indicates an unexpected error has occurred.
 It ends the code immediately.
 For the most part, you don't need to `throw` from your script.
 Usually, the script automatically informs the user that the script failed to run due to an issue.
 In most cases, it's sufficient to end the script with an error message and a `return` statement from the `main` function.

 However, if your script is running as part of a Power Automate flow, you may want to stop the flow from continuing.
 A `throw` statement stops the script and tells the flow to stop as well.

-The following scripts shows how to use the `throw` statement in our table checking example.
+The following script shows how to use the `throw` statement in our table checking example.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {